Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ### Key Subsystems

-Now that it is clear who are target users are, and how we saw them using our system, it is necessary to define the key subsystems that make up our product.
+Now that it is clear who are target users are, and how we saw them using our system, it is necessary to define the key subsystems that make up our product prior to explaining how their requirements were developed based on the user types.
 Each of these subsystems became necessary to ensuring the success of Do or Die as a product:

 * **Internet of Things Device** :
 The key aspect of our product design was the IoT device, which was an M5Stack.
 This was an Arduino compatible device that we used to create a pedometer.
 The M5Stack will be worn on the user's wrist as a fitness tracker, and is capable of sending steps to the database.
 As it has a screen, it is possible to display the Bean and other statistics.
 This device worked well for our desired goals because it contains a gyroscope which can be used as a pedometer, and Wi-Fi capabilities to pull information from the central database.

 * **Desktop Application** :
 In order to analyse the userbase, as well as store and have access to user data, we created a Processing application which functions as a back-end.
 We implemented a Management Dashboard to be used by the Admin on the desktop application.
-The back end of this subsystem sends and receives requests from MQTT client topics, parsing to make sure request is not malformed, storing user, sponsor and challenge information in a central database, and visualising general consumer data such as total users of the app.
+The back end of this subsystem sends and receives requests from MQTT client topics; parsing to make sure request is not malformed, as well as storing user, sponsor and challenge information in a central database, and visualising general consumer data such as total users of the app.

 * **Web Application** :
-Finally, to complement the M5Stack and allow the users and sponsors to enrol in challenges, as well as view their statistics more in depth, it was necessary to have a web application.
+To complement the M5Stack, allow the users to enrol in and sponsors to create challenges, and for the users to view their statistics more in depth; it was necessary to have a web application.
 On the website the user can view general statistics like their ranking across our users, their total steps, and can enrol in challenges.
 Sponsors can also use the website to create challenges.

 The three stakeholders key interactions with our system can be summarised in the following table: